SignalGo/client-java/README.md

   3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)

 # Special Thanks To:
-  1. [Ali Yousefi](https://github.com/hamishebahar) for .Net version of SingalR
+  1. [Ali Yousefi](https://github.com/hamishebahar) for .Net version of SingalGo

 # License
   Copyright (C) 2007 Free Software Foundation, Inc. <http://fsf.org/>